gitcordier/FunctionalAnalysis/README.md

 ## Files
 - FA_DM.pdf
   Output from [Xelatex](https://www.tug.org) compilation.
-  Bear in mind that you can get an html output from [Hevea](http://hevea.inria.fr) compilation; see HOWTO.
+  You can also get an html output from [Hevea](http://hevea.inria.fr) compilation; see HOWTO.
 - FA_DM.tex
 - FA_mainmatter.tex
 - FA_chapter_1.tex
+- chapter_1/
   - 1_7.tex
     I choose to start with this because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
     TODO: ?
 Maybe I'll add an alternative proof with the (possibly) degenerate expansion.
   - 1_9.tex
-  Continuousness, openness of a linear mapping: First isomorphism theorem with a closed space N (not necessarily the null space!).
+    Continuousness, openness of a linear mapping.
   - 1_10.tex
     Continuousness, openess of a linear mapping onto a finite dimensional space.
     Not trivial, since the domain may be infinite-dimensional.
   - 1_14.tex
     Alternative ways to the define topology of the test functions space D_K, in the special case K=[0, 1].
   - 1_16.tex
     This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
 It is then more than an exercise, it should be regarded as a very part of the textbook (sections 1.44, 1.46).
   - 1_17.tex
     Given a multi-index $\alpha$, the differential operators $D^\alpha$ is continuous in the test functions topology.
+- chapter_2/
+  - 2_03/
+      - 2_03.tex
+      In $D_K$, some Lebesgue integrable functions converge to $\delta'$, which is not Radon.
+Their weak derivatives converge to $\delta''$.
+      - 2_03_0_labels.tex
+      References
+      - 2_03_0_lemma.tex
+      Specialization of mean value theorem.
+      - 2_03_1_radon_measures.tex
+      Start by looking into $C_0(R)^\ast$.
+      - 2_03_2_uniform_bound.tex
+      $D_K$ topology allows equicontinuity.
+      - 2_03_3_example_1.tex
+      Convergence of Lebesgue integrable functions to $\delta'$ in $D_K$.
+      - 2_03_4_example_2.tex
+      Their weak derivatives converge to $\delta''$.
 - LICENSE
 - HOWTO